SWE574-Nerds/wiki-eureka/Muharrem-Unver.md

 - Requirements elicitation and review.
 - Mockup review
 - Search for similar applications
 - First exercises with Phyton

+## Week 3
+- Class diagram reviewed.
+- Introduction to new technologies to me
+  a.
+DigitalOcean - for Hosting
+  b.
+Docker - for Deployment
+  c.
+PostgreSQL - for application DB
+  d.
+GitFlow - for git workflow

+## Week 4
+- Angular research
+- First exercises with Angular.